sbrl/EmbedBox/README.md

  - [`prefers-color-scheme`](https://starbeamrainbowlabs.com/blog/article.php?article=posts%2F353-prefers-color-scheme.html) support
  - Multiple themes
  - Javascript-free client-side (embed only - the interactive builder needs JS)
+ - Should be fairly accessible (screen readers, ACAG accessible text standards - except some minor issue with the syntax highlighting itself) - [open an issue](https://github.com/sbrl/EmbedBox/issues/new) if you find a problem

 ### Screenshots
 <details>